JOURNEY OF GIVING MEDICAL / DENTAL EXPEDITION

 8 day expedition

-- 2 night stay (first and last) night stay at the Hotel Catedral in La Paz
+- First night accommodations at the Hotel Catedral in La Paz

 - 6 days / 5 nights onboard our ship the “MV Adventure”